jepugs/emul8/README.md

     emul8 FILE

 Where `FILE` is the CHIP-8 program file.
 To quite the emulator, just press
 <ESC>.
+More information can be found by running

-A lot of CHIP-8 programs can be downloaded from <http://chip8.com>.
-(Download the "Chip-8 Program Pack").
+    emul8 -h

 Keyboard Input